clydebarrow/esphome-docs-hugo/content/components/voice_assistant.md

 configuration.
 In particular, Bluetooth/BLE components are known to cause issues when used in combination with Voice Assistant and/or other audio components.

+If you experience crashes, see the {{< docref "/guides/troubleshooting" >}} guide for how to get a backtrace.

 {{< /warning >}}
 ## Configuration variables: